Serbipunk/dropzone_tornado_server/readme.md

 Draging file into page for uploading is a cool experience when we use browser.

-[Dropzone](http://www.dropzonejs.com/) is an easy to use drag'n'drop library.
+[Dropzone](http://www.dropzonejs.com/) is a convinient drag'n'drop library.

 I coded this tornado server for Dropzone upload sample page, and this sample works well with my Linux-PC.